 **Sample a Class for FREE!**

-Any of our weekly grinds can be sampled free of charge throughout the year.
+Any of our 2nd year grinds can be sampled free of charge throughout the year.
 Advance booking is required.
 Please contact our office on 01 661 3511 to book your place.

-To learn more about what will be covered in each course, please select from the subject list below:
+To learn more about what will be covered in these 2nd year grinds, please select from the subject list below:

 This course is structured to ensure students achieve the best results possible in their Junior Cycle Science exam.

 Analysis of data to identify patterns and relationships, identify anomalous observations, draw and justify conclusions